There are few statements as widespread in business as “Here’s my card.”

 Many people scan business cards they’ve received (often with an app on their phone like Adobe’s free Scan).
 If the design is complicated or cluttered, scanned cards may not be legible.

-3. Choose your information you put on your card wisely
+3. Choose the information you put on your card wisely

 Standard business cards are just 3.5 by 2 inches.
 That’s not a lot of space to work with, and you want to make your cards as easy to read as possible.

 What information should there be?
 Must-haves include your business name, company logo, your role or position, and the best way to contact you.
 Whether that’s via email, social media, chat, or the good old telephone, you should have a preferred method.

 If you have extra space, you can add other ways to reach you, a headshot, or some other info, but try and keep whatever you choose brief.
 Don’t offer too many contact options, even if you’re a member of every social network on the planet.